Donn Clendenon: 1968 expansion draft

-Commissioner Bowie Kuhn forced the trade through, ordering the Expos to send additional compensation.
-Clendenon joined the Expos on April 19, 1969.
+Commissioner Bowie Kuhn forced the trade through, allowing Clendenon to stay with Montreal and ordering the Expos to send additional compensation to the Astros instead.
+Clendenon, who had not played for either the Astros or the Expos in the immediate aftermath of the trade, joined the Expos on April 19, 1969.
 He was batting .240 with four home runs and 14 RBI when the Expos dealt him to the New York Mets on June 15, 1969, in exchange for Steve Renko, Kevin Collins and two minor leaguers.

 Amazin' Mets

 The Mets were in second place, nine games back of Leo Durocher's Chicago Cubs in the newly aligned National League East, when they acquired Clendenon.
 Splitting time with Ed Kranepool at first base, Clendenon's numbers with the Mets did not improve immediately over those he put up with the Expos.
 Slowly, however, Clendenon's batting average began to rise; on August 30, Clendenon hit a 10th-inning home run against the San Francisco Giants to give the Mets the 3–2 win.

 The Mets were 2 1/2 games back of Chicago when the Cubs came to Shea Stadium for a two-game set on September 8.
 The Mets swept the set to move within 1/2 game of first place, with Clendenon hitting a two-run home run in the Mets' 7–1 victory on the ninth.

 The Mets won their next six in a row (10 total) to move 3 1/2 games over the Cubs.
 On September 24, Clendenon swung the big bat against the St. Louis Cardinals with a three-run home run and a solo shot to clinch the NL East.
 Overall, they won 38 of their last 49 games, and finished with 100 wins against 62 losses, eight games over the second-place Cubs.